 Two species of redfish are common inshore and offshore in West Greenland, golden redfish (Sebastes norvegicus) and deep-sea redfish (Sebastes mentella).
-In general, Golden redfish has a shallower is connected to the shelf and fjord areas on shallower water, whereas the stock structure of deep-sea redfish is more complicated and can be divided into demersal stocks, and pelagic stocks.
-Deep-sea redfish can be found in the same areas as golden redfish including shallow waters and inside the fjords, but is the dominating species at greater depths offshore (>400m).
+Golden redfish has a shallower is connected to the shelf and fiord areas on shallower water, whereas the stock structure of deep-sea redfish is more complicated and can be divided into demersal stocks, and pelagic stocks.
+Deep-sea redfish can be found in the same areas as golden redfish including shallow waters and inside the fjords, and is the dominating species at greater depths offshore (>400m).
 Relationship to other redfish stocks off East Greenland, Irminger Sea and Iceland is unclear.
 Stock identities in terms of reproduction were investigated by a joint ICES/ICNAF Study Group (Anon., 1983).
 The concept of self-sustaining units or stocks in NAFO Subarea 1 remains unproved for both species due to a general lack of records of maturing or spawning (bearing) specimens.
 Therefore, the working group suggested strong relations to the two golden and deep-sea redfish stock complexes off East Greenland, Iceland and Faroes (ICES Subareas V and XIV).
-However, the common occurrence of golden redfish at length groups being mature in other areas were proved from historical length measurements before the 1970s.
+However, spawning individuals with live larvae are yearly observed in the inshore trawl survey in Nuuk in April.
+Furthermore, the common occurrence of golden redfish at length groups being mature in other areas were proved from historical length measurements before the 1970s.
 During the years, annual growth increments of 4 cm were indicated by repeatedly pronounced peaks in length compositions at 7-8 cm and 12 cm probably corresponding to age 1 and 2 (Nederaas, 1990).